BRijesHRa1/ai_paper_review/README.md

 # Research Tool

-A tool to fetch and analyze Dielectric Elastomer Actuator (DEA) research papers from various sources.
+A tool to fetch and analyze research papers from various sources.

 ## Features